Robbie Gibb: Career

 In 2020, he led a successful consortium bid to buy The Jewish Chronicle.
-The consortium's bid was backed by journalist Sir William Shawcross, former Labour MP John Woodcock, and journalist John Ware.
-Gibb has refused to say who funded the consortium bid, believed to be around £3.5 million.
+The bid was backed by journalist Sir William Shawcross, former Labour MP John Woodcock, and journalist John Ware.
+Gibb has refused to say who funded the bid, believed to be around £3.5 million.
 In his declaration of interest on the BBC website, Gibb stated that he owned a 100 per cent holding in Jewish Chronicle Media.
 Alan Rusbridger, in The Independent, wrote that, "the BBC board's own website commits them to 'submit themselves to whatever scrutiny is appropriate to their office'.
 They should restrict information 'only when the wider public interest clearly demands'."
 Rusbridger continued by saying that Gibb had "flatly ignored my questions about his role as the sole named director of the JC.
 Nor will he tell anyone whose money is behind the paper he 'owns.

 According to former Chronicle journalist Lee Harpin, Gibb made a habit of coming into the office and checking what stories were topping the news list; Harpin was told the new owners wanted more views "well to the right of the Tory party".
 Harpin stated that Gibb interviewed candidates for a senior editor position and appointed Jake Wallis Simons.

-Gibb departed as a director of the Chronicle on 20 August 2024, passing ownership to Jonathan Kandel, a fellow consortium member, and the ex-Labour peer Lord Austin of Dudley.
+Gibb resigned as a director of the Chronicle on 20 August 2024, passing ownership to Jonathan Kandel, a fellow consortium member, and the ex-Labour peer Lord Austin of Dudley.
 The people ultimately responsible for the company's debts remained unknown.
 Gibb retained sole directorship of "The JC Media and Culture Preservation Initiative", a community interest company sharing a correspondence address with The Jewish Chronicle.